nmshd/documentation/_docs_integrate/attribute-values.md

 # Valid characters in Attributes

 Characters in Attribute values are restricted to the [normative characters of DIN 91379](https://en.wikipedia.org/wiki/DIN_91379#Normative_part) which reduces validation efforts required from integrators.
-This bans e. g. foreign scripts like Greek or Chinese, but transliterations are possible in that case.
+This bans, for example, foreign scripts like Greek or Chinese, but transliterations are possible in that case.
 Also banned are emojis, which deters joke entries.
 See [a one-page overview of the characters](https://github.com/String-Latin/DIN-91379-Characters-and-Sequences/blob/e6eff1e/latin_letters_1.3.txt#L1-L40) (the allowed characters are highlighted) and the [regex used for validation](https://xoev.de/schemata/din/91379/2022-08/din-norm-91379-datatypes.xsd) - search for datatypeC.

 # Identity Attributes